Periods and harmonic analysis on spherical varieties: The local -distinguished spectrum

 Here, we say that a unitary irreducible representation $\sigma$ of $\G(K_S)$ is {\em automorphically isolated} if there do not exist a sequence $\sigma_i$ of unitary $\G(K_S)$-representations, each of which occurs as the local constitutent of an automorphic representation, which converge to $\sigma$ in the Fell topology.

 Results of a similar nature are well-known; see e.g. \cite{SPP} when the $\sigma$ are supercuspidal.
 The condition noted above (automorphically isolated) is very slightly weaker.
-For instance, every discrete series for $\mathbf{GL}_n$ is automorphically isolated, and it seems likely that discrete series representations are {\em always} automorphically isolated (although we do not know how to prove it). \end{remark}
+For instance, every discrete series for $\mathbf{GL}_n$ is automorphically isolated, and it seems likely that discrete series representations are {\em always} automorphically isolated (although we do not know how to prove it -- it would be interesting to verify that this is a consequence of Arthur's conjectures, or to verify it for the other classical groups). \end{remark}